backstage/backstage/beps/0009-plugin-metadata/README.md

 Each plugin package must define a `backstage.pluginId` field, which is the same identifier as is used in the implementation of the plugin.
 This field is inferred from the package name by the `backstage-cli repo fix` command if it is not present.
 It should only be defined for plugin package, for example `@backstage/errors` should not define a plugin ID.
 The `backstage.pluginId` field is required when publishing a package with a plugin or module role, or a library role with "plugin" in its name.

 The package relationships are defined in the `backstage.pluginPackages` field.
-The value of the fields in an object with three optional keys, `frontend`, `backend`, and `libraries`.
-The `frontend` and `backend` fields must be the name of the frontend and backend plugin packages if present, while the `libraries` is an array of all library packages that are related to this plugin.
+The value of the field is an array with the names of all packages that belong to this plugin.
 For example:

 ```json
 {